Floribella

 Floribella is a soap opera that was produced in Brazil, Portugal and Chile.
-Each of those countries had their own cast, but the show had exactly the same name.
+Each of those countries had their own cast, but the show had the same name.
 Although they had the same name, all of them came from the first and original Argentine soap opera called Floricienta, created by Cris Morena.

 Plot

 Floribella is based on the classic story Cinderella.

 Flor is a pretty, young and poor girl who works for Frederico Fritzenwalden, who falls in love with Flor.
 However, Frederico is engaged with Delfina, who is a very mean and spoiled woman that fights against anything to marry the soonest possible Frederico and get his money.

 But like in the fairy tales, the love always wins: Frederico finds out all the truth about Delfina, and all what she did to everyone.
 In the final week of the soap opera, Frederico dies (he dies differently in each country version), and with this ending, a new story starts with Flor and Conde Máximo Augusto, so this way, the second season of Floribella begins.